errbotio/errbot/docs/user_guide/interaction.rst

 Interacting with the Bot
 ========================

-After starting Err, you should add the bot to your buddy list if you haven't already.
+After starting Errbot, you should add the bot to your buddy list if you haven't already.
 You can now send commands directly to the bot, or issue commands in a chatroom that the bot has also joined.